SIGN UP TO OUR NEWS!

 Day 2: Day ride from Les Gets

-The Col de Joux Plane (1691m) is a climb that has to be on every cyclist’s bucket list.
+The Col de Joux Plane (1691m) is a climb that has to be on every cyclist’s bucket list!
 It is by no means the highest in the Alps, but it is one of the most characterful.
-The gradients and scenery are constantly changing, the views towards Mt Blanc are breathtaking, and an idyllic mountain lake and cafe adorn the col. We take on the climb from the south, so we get to enjoy the descent into Morzine before climbing up the Col des Gêts (1172m) and back to the hotel.
-Les Gets in the Summer is a vibrant but relaxing place to spend the afternoon.
+The gradients and scenery are constantly changing, the views towards Mt Blanc are breathtaking, and an idyllic mountain lake and cafe adorn the col. You’ll take on the climb from the south, so you get to enjoy the descent into Morzine before climbing up the Col des Gêts (1172m) and back to the hotel.
+Les Gets in the Summer is a vibrant yet relaxing place to spend the afternoon.

 There are a couple of optional extras today.
-The first is a truly pleasant ride up the Vallée du Fer-à-Cheval (999m) for a look at the famous Cirque.
+The first is lovely ride up the Vallée du Fer-à-Cheval (999m) for a look at the famous Cirque.
 The second is a loop from Morzine up to the Col de la Joux Verte (1760m) and the ski station of Avoriaz.
+Both are fantastic rides if you want to add a bit more to your day.

 Classic route: 53km with 1390m ascent [ride profile]